AlbertoLourenco/OrganicView/README.md

 ## How to use

-First of all, you'll ne to create a MorphConfig object to set all of animation attributes.
+First of all, you'll need to create a MorphConfig object to set all of animation attributes.
 Seomthing like that:

 ```swift
 let config = MorphConfig(size: CGSize(width: view.bounds.width + 200,